Individual Eco Driving

 3 Servicing

-An engine that is serviced and maintained at the intervals suggested by the manufacturer will run at optimum efficiency and as a result won’t have to work as hard.
-A well maintained engine sips less fuel and will also help you avoid major repair expenses in the long run.
+A well maintained engine sips less fuel and will help you avoid major repair expenses in the long run.

 4 Remove Roof Racks

-It might seem obvious, but roof racks and roof boxes can greatly undermine your car’s drag coefficient and negatively impact your fuel bill as a result.
-The same goes for non-manufacturer bits like spoilers and wings which often do more harm than good by adding both extra weight and aerodynamic drag.
+Roof racks and roof boxes greatly undermine your vehicle’s drag coefficient and negatively impact the fuel bill as a result.
+The same goes for spoilers and wings which add both extra weight and aerodynamic drag.

 5 Eco Driving